-The experiment definitely made an impression on Emma – she has been drawing plants in the sun ever since, like this:
+The experiment definitely made an impression on then-four-year-old Emma.
+She spent weeks afterwards drawing plants in the sun, like this:

 The little animal on the top right is a bumblebee, pollinating the flowers =)